sb-dev/8tapes/README.md

-Source from the 8tapes community, curated for you: <br />
+Sourced from the 8tapes community, curated for you: <br />
 [8tapes.com](https://8tapes.com/)

 # Quick start